Brickenizer/ESPMQTTRocnetSound/README.md

 ## "LOCO" interface
- The code is for use as a "LOCO" or mobile node when the define  _LOCO_SERVO_Driven_Port is set The "#define _LOCO_SERVO_Driven_Port 1" defines that port D1 will be a (servo controlled or PWM controlled) motor driver for the locomotive.
+ The code is for use as a "LOCO" or mobile node when the define  _LocoDrivePort is set The "#define _LocoDrivePort 1" defines that port D1 will be a (servo controlled or PWM controlled) motor driver for the locomotive.
  Ports D5 and D2 default as Front and Back Lights.
  Port D0 is a signal LED to show operation and flashes during transmissions etc.
  If using a PWM motor drive, a second port "_LocoPWMDirPort" needs to be define.
 I use D3 for this in my hardware.